 Reusable Egg Cartons

-To go with the egg collecting aprons, a simple and useful gift are these plastic, reusable egg cartons.
+To go with the egg collecting aprons and baskets, a simple and useful gift are these plastic, reusable egg cartons.
 While it is easy to put eggs into cardboard cartons from the store, eventually those cartons become dirty and have to be thrown away.
 And if you are not buying eggs from the store anymore, because of your fantastic flock of laying hens, then you end up begging used egg cartons from all your friends.

 A much simpler option is to get one or two plastic cartons, which are easy to wash and dishwasher safe.
 This ensures you always have a clean place to put your eggs.
-If you are tired of stacking up your used egg cartons to give to your friend with chickens, this is the gift for you!
+If you are tired of stacking up your used egg cartons to give to your friend with chickens, this is the perfect gift for you!

 Heated Chicken Perch